-The data format consists of a one byte header and eight bytes of binary data.
+The Data Format Type 1 consists of a one byte header and eight bytes of binary data.
 The eight data bytes are the packed product and serial numbers of the HP-HIL device.
 In the case where ID Module is an exchange module signified by a ten digit part number, the five digit prefix number remains the same and the product number letter is replaced by the least significant digit of the part number.